 Even though John Huston had visited Puerto Vallarta in the late 1920's, when the town had a few thousand inhabitants, he had not considered it for the project itself.

 Top, downtown Puerto Vallarta shot from "The Night of the Iguana", bottom, same view from 2009

-Mismaloya at the time was a perfect combination of pristine emerald water, soft clear sand beach with lush jungle right to the edge, Huston compared it to the Southern Pacific islands.
+Mismaloya at the time was a perfect combination of pristine emerald water, soft clear sand beach with lush jungle right to the edge of the ocean, Huston compared it to the South Pacific islands.

-As there were no roads, it was only accessible by sea, something that certainly complicated things, but Huston was used to that, he enjoyed adding an extra dose of realism to his movies by shooting on location and not in a studio, he knew how this got the best out of his actors.
-An attitude that helped his movies better stand the test of time.
+As there were no roads to Mismaloya itself, access was by sea, something that certainly complicated things enormously, but Huston was used to that, he enjoyed adding an extra dose of realism to his movies, both by shooting on location and not in a studio and by placing people under duress, he knew this got the best out of them all (or was he just a sadist? reading biographies and books, you come to the conclusion he was not a nice guy at all).
+An attitude that has helped his movies better stand the test of time.